Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 A property of some fullerene molecules is the ability to trap other atoms inside the cage (endohedral fullerenes).
 Which application is this most directly useful for?

-Which statement about the conductivity of fullerenes (C60) is true at room temperature?
+Which statement about the melting/boiling points of fullerenes (e.g., C60) is true?